 Randy Clark, exercise laboratory manager and manager of UW Health's Pediatric Fitness Clinic, is an avid cross country skier.
 He competed in his first Birkebeiner (or Birkie), Wisconsin's legendary cross country ski race, in 1986.
+The race was different then, running in the opposite direction, starting in Hayward and ending at the Telemark Lodge in Cable.
+The 1986 race was listed as 55K but later measured at 58K.
 He has fond memories of competing in the 58K race and of the five and a half hour challenge that left him exhausted, hypothermic, but elated.

 "Over those hours I went from elation and euphoris to fatigue and frustration," he recalls.
 "Yet I remained determined to reach my simple goal - to finish the race.
 Often my body said stop, but my mind said no."

 Crossing the finish line that day is something he'll never forget.
-And, while the experience left Clark with, in his words, "Birkie Fever," he explains that you don't have to be a competitive skier to experience the same health benefits of the sport.
+It brought a sense of accomplishment that may never be duplicated.
+Over the years, he skied it every year he could, moving up from the last wave to the first wave.
+Clearly that 1986 experience left Clark with, in his words, "Birkie Fever".
+However, he explains that you don't have to be a competitive skier to experience the same health benefits of the sport.

 "It is a great way to enjoy winter for people of all ages and abilities," he says.
 "And, it's one of the best forms of cardiovascular exercise, it's easy on the joints, and more importantly, it's fun!"